sylvainluenga/CandyMachine/README.md

 # CandyMachine
 CandyMachine with C#
-This was an assessment from third year at Richfield Graduate institut of Technology Screenshoot of this project as been posted too if youu have a problem while runing this project leave a comment
+This was an assessment from third year at Richfield Graduate institut of Technology Johannesburg South Africa
+Screenshoot of this project as been posted too if youu have a problem while runing this project leave a comment